AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Related Works

 \subsection{Latent Inversion for Generative Model Editing}

-Latent inversion has been extensively explored in the image domain to facilitate the editing of real images without retraining.
-Techniques such as DDIM inversion~\cite{song2020denoising,mokady2023null,huberman2024edit} demonstrated that deterministic sampling processes could be reversed to map real images to their latent noise representations, enabling semantic modifications.
-This concept naturally extends to flow matching models~\cite{avrahami2025stable}, where the ODE formulation provides an elegant framework for bidirectional integration using numerical solvers, allowing real data to be precisely inverted into the model's latent space.

-Despite its success in computer vision, latent inversion remains under-explored in the speech domain, largely due to unique challenges such as the need to modify temporal alignments.
-Our work bridges this gap by adapting inversion techniques to AM-FM paradigm TTS models.
-By introducing latent recomposition with adaptive guidance, we enable training-free speech editing that strictly preserves speaker identity and unedited acoustic context, representing the first systematic application of flow-matching latent inversion to the speech editing task.
+Latent inversion enables editing of real data without retraining by projecting signals into a model's latent space.
+In the image domain, DDIM inversion~\cite{song2020denoising,mokady2023null,huberman2024edit} reverses deterministic sampling to obtain latent noise representations for semantic modification.
+This extends naturally to flow matching~\cite{avrahami2025stable}, where the ODE formulation allows precise bidirectional integration via numerical solvers.
+However, latent inversion remains under-explored in speech due to unique challenges in temporal alignment.
+We bridge this gap by adapting inversion to AM-FM TTS models, introducing latent recomposition with adaptive guidance to achieve training-free editing that strictly preserves speaker identity and unedited acoustic context.